SystemCo/pizza_delivery_simulator/readme.md

 ## TODO:

 ### Avelina
-* New responsibility: Responsible for managing all background rendering.
+* New responsibility: Responsible for menus screens
 * Related TODO steps:
     * Implement a global array of backgrounds in your personal files.
     * Implement macros for indexing into the array.
     * Make an init_all() function for an array of images.
         * You can place the file names for all background images in your personal cpp file.
         * If someone wants to add a new background, they need to ask you to update your files to accommodate.

-* Make sure title button only displays when in the title screen
-    * Assigned on: Wednesday 03/12/25
-    * Assigned by: David
-    * Due by:      Wednesday 03/19/25
-    * Status:      Complete

 * Add start menu screen
     * Only needs a single button which will start gameplay